 Using relevant graduate courses suitable for independent projects (ex: ARTH-A 775, AMST-G 753, FOLK-F 800, ILS-Z 602), your plan of study will include at least nine practicum and capstone project credits pursued in partnership with a campus or other museum or collection.
 The capstone project may be an exhibition, a collections research study, or other curatorial activity approved by the faculty chair.

 Are you already enrolled in an IU doctoral program?
 Would you like to earn an outside minor in Curatorship?
-Contact us for details.Find related degrees
+There are two ways to do so.
+Let us show you how.Find related degrees

 Our partner schools (the College of Arts & Sciences; the Luddy School of Informatics, Computing, and Engineering; and the O’Neill School of Public and Environment Affairs) offer complementary graduate degrees to the MA in Curatorship.